How To Care and Grow Beautiful Lilac Trees And Bushes

 With these lilac tree care and planting tips, anyone can enjoy beautiful lilacs and feel as youthful as the blooms!

-According to horticultural expert Paul Parent, the below tips on caring will help get the most and prolong the life of your lilacs.
+According to horticultural expert Paul Parent, the tips below on caring will help you get the most out of your lilacs and prolong their life.

 • Lilacs grow best with a minimum of 1 inch of water per week during the hottest months.

-• Do not over-fertilize or they will not bloom.
-Over-fertilized plants only grow nice foliages but without the fragrant flowers.
+• Do not over-fertilize, or they will not bloom.
+Over-fertilized plants only grow nice foliage but without fragrant flowers.
 In springtime, feed your lilacs with something like Plant-Tone.

 • Lilac plants love sweet soil.
 This means they grow well with pine trees or oaks nearby.
 During the beginning of spring, add limestone, wood ash, or similar products at a rate of 2-3 handfuls per 3′ feet tall or spread the lilac.